-In some cases, you may want to start by considering the number of seats you want at your conference table.
-Consider how many people your business employs, and how you use or plan to use your conference room.
-Even if you mainly use your conference room to conduct small meetings, you need to design your table to accommodate the largest group you ever have together at once.
+In some cases, you might start by considering the number of seats you want at your conference table.
+Consider how many people your business employs and how you plan to use your conference room.
+Design your table so it can accommodate the maximum number of people who will be in the room at one time.
 If your business is expanding, you may also want to choose a larger table you won’t quickly outgrow.

-Our downloadable chart shows you how many chairs you can comfortably fit around a table of a specific size and shape.
-When you start with the number of seats you need, you can see what table sizes and shapes are options to consider.
+Download this chart to see how many chairs specific table sizes and shapes can fit.
+When you start with the number of seats you need, you can see what table sizes and shapes would fit your needs.
 For example, if you need your conference table to fit 20 people, you could choose a 60 “x 264” rectangular table, a 72” x 264” boat-shaped table, a 160” x 160” square table, a 240” diameter round table or a 60” x 300” live edge table.

-If you’re not sure what size table you need to meet your seating requirements, we can discuss your needs and make sure you end up with an ideal fit for your conference room.
+If you’re not sure what size table you need to meet your seating requirements, we can discuss your needs to ensure you end up with an ideal fit for your conference room.

 In addition to understanding the size of your conference room and the number of seats you need, you may want to think about the specific dimensions of your new conference table.
-The most important consideration, alongside how long the top of the conference table is, is the table’s height.
+One of the most important considerations is the table’s height.

 Most manufacturers of solid wood or veneer-covered conference room tables base their table heights around a specific standard.
-But how tall should a conference table be to accommodate all the different users?
-Generally, most conference tables are around 30″ high, which corresponds with 2.5′.
+Generally, most conference tables are around 30″ high, which equals 2.5′.

 The 30″-high standard can vary slightly depending upon your final conference table choice.
-Plus, remember that other factors can contribute to the table seeming taller or shorter.
+Many factors can contribute to the table seeming taller or shorter.
 These factors include:

-- The conference room flooring choice: If your conference table sits on a firm flooring surface, such as a concrete or luxury vinyl floor, you can expect the height to remain true.
-On the other hand, if your conference room floor is covered in a plush or thick carpet, the conference table could “sink” into the fibers.
-This can make the table feel like it’s lower, depending upon if your chairs “sink” as well.
+- The conference room flooring: If your conference table sits on a firm flooring surface, such as concrete or luxury vinyl, you can expect the height to remain true.
+On the other hand, if your conference room floor has a plush or thick carpet, the conference table could “sink” into the fibers.
+This can make the table feel lower, depending upon if your chairs “sink” as well.

-- Adjustments to the conference table legs: Some conference tables allow you to adjust the table legs slightly.
-This feature corrects for floors that might be uneven, as happens in older buildings with floors that have “settled” or may not have been level to begin with.
-If you can adjust your conference table’s legs, the standard 30″ height from the ground may differ subtly.
+- Adjustable conference table legs: Some conference tables allow you to adjust the table legs slightly.
+This feature corrects the legs if the floors are uneven, as happens in older buildings with floors that have “settled” or may not have been level to begin with.
+If you can adjust your conference table’s legs, the standard 30″ height from the ground may differ.